navarq/GettingAndCleaningDataProject/README.md

 The contents were extracted and the analysis files should be located with this extracted main directory.
 Therefore the steps to run the analysis is as follows:

+Step 1.
+Run R version 3.1.2.

-Step 1: Download the file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Step 2.
+Run the command: source("run_analysis.R")

-Step 2: Extract the contents of the file to a new folder (usually called getdata-projectfiles-UCI HAR Dataset)

 Step 3.
-Plase the run_analysis.R file into this new folder.

-Step 4.
-Within R set the working directory to this new folder.

-Step 5.
-Run the commands:
+Run the command: run_analysis()

-source("run_analysis.R")
-run_analysis()

 ## Functions